jchris/use-fireproof/docs/concept-guide/document-database-and-live-query-apis.md

 ## Group documents with secondary keys

-Foreign keys can be utilized in various ways to establish relationships between documents.
-For instance, a document can be tagged with a `groupId` field that corresponds to the `_id` of a parent document, creating a 'belongs to' relationship.
-This can be useful in scenarios such as categorizing blog posts under a specific topic, associating comments with a particular post, or linking order items to a specific order.
-This method allows for efficient querying and organization of related documents within the database.
+Foreign keys can be leveraged in a variety of ways to create relationships between documents.
+For example, a document could have a `groupId` field that matches the `_id` of a parent document, establishing a 'belongs to' relationship.
+This approach is useful in scenarios such as categorizing blog posts under a specific topic, associating comments with a particular post, or linking order items to a specific order.
+This method facilitates efficient querying and organization of related documents within the database.

+Fireproof automatically creates incremental indexes for queries, so they stay fast even as the dataset grows.
+Read more about indexes and queries in the [Query API](/docs/database-api/index-query) documentation.

 ## Crawl graphs in memory

-In-memory graph access allows you to query a graph by loading each document by its ID from its child's parent-ID list or its parent's children-ID list, recursively.
+Accessing graphs in-memory allows you to traverse a graph by loading each node via its ID from the edge list of its parent node or its child nodes, recursively.
+For example, consider a graph where each node represents a user and the edges represent friendships.
+To find all friends of a user, you would start at the user node and traverse the edges to load each friend node.
+This process can be repeated recursively to find friends of friends, and so on.

 This is done without caching in your application because Fireproof handles caching for you.
 This approach is not only straightforward but also efficient, enabling fast access to your data.
+By keeping the data structure simple and letting Fireproof manage the caching, you avoid the overhead of complex data management in your application.
+This results in faster data retrieval and improved application performance with simpler code.

-## Note about sharing
+## Live UI updates enable sharing

-Live query means your app UI automatically updates when relevant data changes.
+Reactive programming with live query means your app UI automatically updates when relevant data changes.
 Once you’ve written your app this way, changes coming from remote collaborators are just as easy to interact with as your user’s local changes.
+You can read more in the [Reactive Apps](/docs/concept-guide/reactive-apps) section.

 Many popular libraries and frameworks, including React, already work this way.
 When you use the Fireproof React hooks, you don’t have to worry about when to refresh, you just write JSX that includes your data.